 If you do this right the first, second, third, fourth time and on and on, you will be able to continue to do this with them for the rest of your life.

-These may seem like simple steps, but they take time, thought and persistence to get them right for your business and audience.
+These may seem like simple steps, and they are, but they take time, thought, and commitment to get them right for your business and audience.

-If you’re willing to make the effort, taking these five foundational steps may be the most rewarding lifestyle decision you ever make.
+If you’re willing to make the effort, taking these five foundational successful online business steps may be the most rewarding lifestyle decision you ever make.

 I have personally utilized, coached, and watched other successful online entrepreneurs implement these steps and can attest to their effectiveness.